Opinion fluctuations and disagreement in social networks: Conclusion

 \section{Conclusion}

 In this paper, we have studied a possible mechanism explaining persistent disagreement and opinion fluctuations in social networks.
-We have considered a stochastic gossip model of continuous opinion dynamics, combined with the assumption that there are some stubborn agents in the network who never change their opinions.
-We have shown that the presence of these stubborn agents leads to persistent oscillations and disagreements among the rest of the society: the beliefs of regular agents do not converge almost surely, and keep on oscillating in an ergodic fashion.
-First and second moments of the stationary beliefs distribution can be characterized in terms of the hitting probabilities of a random walk on the graph describing the social network, while the correlation between the stationary beliefs of any pair of regular agents can be characterized in terms of the hitting probabilities of a pair of coupled random walks.
-We have shown that in highly fluid, reversible social networks, whose associated random walks have mixing times which are sufficiently smaller than the inverse of the stubborn agents' set size, the vectors of the stationary expected beliefs and variances are almost constant, so that the stubborn agents have homogeneous influence on the society.
+We have considered an inhomogeneous stochastic gossip model of continuous opinion dynamics, whereby some stubborn agents in the network never change their opinions.
+We have shown that the presence of these stubborn agents leads to persistent fluctuations and disagreements among the rest of the society: the beliefs of regular agents do not converge almost surely, and keep on fluctuating in an ergodic fashion.
+A duality argument allows for characterizing expected stationary beliefs in terms of the hitting probabilities of a Markov chain on the graph describing the social network, while the correlation between the stationary beliefs of any pair of regular agents can be characterized in terms of the hitting probabilities of a pair of coupled Markov chains.
+We have shown that in highly fluid social networks, whose associated Markov chains have mixing times which are sufficiently smaller than the inverse of the stubborn agents' set size, the vectors of the stationary expected beliefs and variances are almost constant, so that the stubborn agents have homogeneous influence on the rest of the society.
+We wish to emphasize that homogeneous influence in highly fluid societies needs not imply approximate consensus among the agents, whose beliefs may well fluctuate in an almost uncorrelated way.
+A deeper understanding of this topic is ongoing work.